nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * There are four sorting criteria available, represented by the prefixes `n/`, `s/`, `t/`, and `le/`.
 They represent sorting by name, school, subjects or lessons respectively.

-* If multiple sorting prefixes are listed out, the list will be sorted by the **first** prefix listed.
+* If multiple sorting prefixes are listed out, the list will be sorted by the **last** prefix listed.

 * Any extra words typed will be ignored.